-6.8 Authors Name and Affiliations
+6.8 Author's Name and Affiliations

 Write Author(s) names without title and professional positions.
 Do not abbreviate your last/family name.
 Always give your First and Last names.
 Write clear affiliation of all Authors.
-Affiliation includes: name of department/unit, (faculty), name of university, country.
-Please indicate Corresponding Author (include email address) by adding asterisk () in superscript behind the name.
+Affiliation includes the name of the department/unit, (faculty), the name of the university, and the country.
+Please indicate the Corresponding Author (include email address) by adding an asterisk () in superscript behind the name.
 Author names should be in 12 pt Times Roman with 12 pts above and 12 pts below.